srlefevre/qjob/README.md

 This simple example isn't very impressive as each video is converted serially.
 This could be accomplished using a bash script.
-The value of this comes in when your data/files are sitting on a file server (likely NFS) and multiple computers run the qjobd daemon.
+The value of this comes in when your data/files are sitting on a file server (likely NFS) and multiple computers are running the qjobd daemon.
 With this type of setup, the videos can be converted concurrently with each computer pulling from the tube and executing work.